Nervous System Regulation Tools

 What is Nervous System Regulation?

-Your nervous system is constantly working to protect you.
-Sometimes it becomes activated by stress, anxiety, trauma, or everyday life.
-It can show up as fight (irritability, yelling, muscle tension, defensiveness, being highly critical, etc), flight, freeze responses.
 These exercises are meant to help your body find a sense of safety and balance.
 Being “regulated” does not mean never having a reaction again.
-It means that you have an easier time returning to “baseline” afterwards, and feeling more capable of dealing with triggers.
+It means you have an easier time returning to baseline afterward and feeling more capable of dealing with triggers.

-Unlike coping skills that are used during a stressful moment, nervous system regualtion tools work best if used when not triggered, and on a regular basis.
-Using these tools regularly teaches your body how to feel a bit safer (even if just for a few seconds).
-Overtime, this builds new neuropathways of safety in the present, rather than danger or being stuck in the past.
+Unlike coping skills that are often used during a stressful moment, nervous system regulation tools work best when practiced regularly and when you are not already highly triggered.
+Using these tools regularly teaches your body how to feel a bit safer, even if only for a few seconds at a time.

-Vagus Nerve and Calming Exercises
+Vagus Nerve and Calming Skills

-• Side eye movements.
-Keep your head forward.
+• Side Eye Movements: Keep your head forward.
 Move your eyes as far to the right as they will go.
 Keep them here until you notice a yawn, sigh, deep breath, or softening in your body.
 Do the same on the left.

-• Butterfly tapping: Cross your arms and place your hands on your shoulders.
+• Butterfly Tapping: Cross your arms and place your hands on your shoulders.
 Alternate tapping your hands at a pace that feels good to your body.

 Movement and Orientation

-• Wiggle a toe inside your shoe.
+• Toe Wiggle: Wiggle a toe inside your shoe.

 Grounding Tools